mauno-j-ronkko/sharkC64/docs/ide/examples/examples.md

 # List of examples

-The following examples illustrate the use of the SharkC64 language.
+The following code snippets illustrate the use of specific SharkC64 language features.

 | Name                                           | How to ...                                    | Added  |
 |------------------------------------------------|-----------------------------------------------|--------|